-Village Center Designation supports small town revitalization with a variety of tax credits to support improvements to historic properties and priority consideration for several state grants.
-Village Center designation is an important tool to further the town's goals for a vibrant historic village center in South Hero Village and Keeler Bay Village.
 Village Center Designation makes the town eligible for a designated Neighborhood Development Area, another state designation program that provides incentives for residential neighborhoods within or adjacent to village centers.
 Community scale or municipal wastewater treatment is a requirement.
 If municipal wastewater is development, the town should consider applying for a neighborhood development area.